paspeur/GetData_PeerAssignment/README.md

 1. Clone this repository or download its files into a new folder that we'll refer to as the root directory.
 1. Download the raw data (a `.zip` file) in the root directory and unzip it there.
 The decompression tool will create a `UCI HAR Dataset` folder within the root directory.
 1. Open a `R` console and set this root as the working directory.
 1. Modify the `run_analysis.R` script and source it.
-The script will load the dataset and create two new datasets in `text` format: `first-dataset.csv` and `second-dataset.csv` in the root directory.
+The script will load the dataset and create two new datasets in `text` format: `first-dataset.txt` and `second-dataset.txt` in the root directory.

 ## Dependencies